 Bob was seen reprising the role of “Himself” on HBO’s hit series “Entourage” and he starred in his own documentary comedy series for A&E titled, “Strange Days with Bob Saget,” an exploration of unusual subcultures in America.
-He recently guest starred on "Entourage: A Look Back," and "Louie," and is continually playing to sold out audiences in theaters and universities across North America.
-His new comedy special, "That's What I'm Talkin' About," was nominated for a Grammy- aired first on Showtime and is now online everywhere including Amazon and ITunes.
-Bob is currently writing a book for ItBooks/Harper Collins, being released everywhere April 8, 2014.
+He recently guest starred on "Super Fun Night" and "Legit," is continually playing to sold out audiences in theaters and universities across North America.
+His newest comedy special, "That's What I'm Talkin' About," was nominated for a Grammy- aired first on Showtime and is now on Netflix & iTunes.
+Bob completed writing "Dirty Daddy," his first book for ItBooks/Harper Collins, being released everywhere April 8, 2014.
 It may be dirty.
 He standup tour of Australia takes off in May.

 For more visit www.BobSaget.com